project-codeflare/rayvens/docs/SourcesAndSinks.md

   Related options:
     - `part_size` (optional, only used when `upload_type` is set to `multi-part`) the size in bytes of the parts;

+- `file_name` (optional when `upload_type` is `multi-part`) the name of the file under which the data will be stored in the Cloud Object Store.
+If specified in conjunction with `upload_type` being `multi-part` the name of the uploaded file will be overwritten;
+- `from_file` (optional) uploads a file to Cloud Object Storage.
+The upload event is triggered when the file is available.
+The file is deleted after the upload unless the `keep_file` option is specified.
+When this option is enabled, the `upload_type` is by default `multi-part` and the file will be uploaded in multiple parts of size `part_size`;

+  Related options:
+  - `keep_file` (optional) this option signals that the file specified by `from_file` or the files dumped inside the `from_directory` should not be deleted after upload;

+- `from_directory` (optional) uploads the files dropped into a file system directory to Cloud Object Storage.
+The upload event is triggered whenever a file is dropped inside the directory.
+The file is deleted after the upload.
+When this option is enabled, the `upload_type` is by default `multi-part` and the file will be uploaded in multiple parts of size `part_size`;

+  Related options:
+  - `keep_file` (optional) this option signals that the files dumped inside the `from_directory` should not be deleted after upload;

-Without any other option this sink will upload the data to the Cloud Object Storage and put it in a file with name specified by the user.
+Without using any of the optional fields, this sink will upload application data to the Cloud Object Storage and put it in a file with name specified by the user.
 The data is the file contents in this case.
 See example `cos_sink.py`.

 In addition to the default mode described above this sink type also supports the uploading of files in multiple parts.
 To enable this mode the upload type field named `upload_type` must be specified as `multi-part`.
 The configuration also accepts an optional argument `part_size` that specifies the size of the parts.
 The size needs to be specified in bytes and its default value is 10 MB (i.e. 26214400 bytes).